top of page

 FREDERICK JAMES

 Frederick inherited an unfortunate addiction to writing from his mother, and became enthusiastic about mysteries after she introduced him to Agatha Christie and Lt.
 Columbo.
-For his 50th birthday, his wife surprised him with a remote writing retreat where he completed his first Archie Cavendish mystery.
-The third, A Corpse Before Sunrise, will hit shelves for the holidays.
-He and his wife, proud parents of a one-eyed cat who thinks he is a dog, live in Southern California.
+For his 50th birthday, his wife surprised him with a remote writing retreat, where he completed his first Archie Cavendish mystery.
+The third, A Corpse Before Sunrise, hit shelves this summer.
+He and his wife live in Southern California. frederickjamesmysteries.com

 2018 - PHOTO - LES KLINGER.jpg